PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Detailed experimental setup

 \paragraph{Hardware.} All experiments are conducted on NVIDIA H20 GPUs with 144\,GB memory.
 Projection construction uses a single GPU; evaluation uses a single GPU with batch size 256 for BiasBios and CounterFact, and batch size 1 for Pronoun Change.

 \paragraph{Data splits.} For BiasBios, we evaluate on the first 5000 samples (indices 0--4999); a 500-sample validation subset is used for hyperparameter tuning.
-For CounterFact, samples 0--5000 serve as the validation set and samples 5000--10000 as the test set.
+For CounterFact, samples 0--4999 serve as the validation set and samples 5000--9999 as the test set.
 Pronoun Change uses 500 validation and 500 test samples following \citet{li2026spectral}.

 \paragraph{Evaluation protocol.} All methods use greedy decoding with a maximum of 64 new tokens for BiasBios, 32 for CounterFact, and 128 for Pronoun Change.
 We report Top-1 Accuracy for BiasBios, Efficacy and Paraphrase scores for CounterFact, and P.~Score and All-changed P.~Score for Pronoun Change.
-Fluency is measured as the mean log-probability of generated tokens, and Consistency as the cosine similarity between the generation embedding and the context embedding.
+Fluency is measured by weighted 2- and 3-gram entropy, and Consistency by TF--IDF cosine similarity to target-occupation references.

 \paragraph{Contrastive data.} The 100 synthetic contrastive QA pairs are generated by GPT-4o.
 Each pair contains two unrelated text contexts paired with two questions, one relevant and one irrelevant to each context.
 This yields 200 contrastive triplets from which Key and Value representations are extracted at the answer token position.